jgriffith23/jgriffith23.github.io/_posts/2016-07-17-Doodling-for-Comprehension.md

 ![Loosely Typed](https://raw.githubusercontent.com/jgriffith23/jgriffith23.github.io/master/assets/LooseTypes.png "Loosely Typed")

 But everything seems to work out in the end.
 I can see now that it is possible to not know whether the user will give you a string or a number and not end up with a program that breaks--you just have to handle the input appropriately.
-I've also just come to accept and enjoy the fact that I don't have to program it quite so rigid a structure as I used to.
+I've also just come to accept and enjoy the fact that I don't have to program in quite so rigid a structure as I used to.

 # For Good Style and Sanity, Don't Mix Tabs and Spaces